-This report provides reasonable assurance that the organisation's framework of governance, risk management and control predominantly operated satisfactorily during 2019/20.
+This report cannot provide reasonable assurance that the organisation's framework of governance, risk management and control predominantly operated satisfactorily during 2020/21 due to the restrictions and limitations of the coronavirus pandemic.
+Conversely, I do not have evidence to confirm significant deviation from the control arrangements occurred.

-My detailed opinion is that, for the systems reviewed, the Council has basically sound systems of control in place, although there are weaknesses which put some of the system objectives at risk, these mainly relate to areas of contract management and control, leases, procurement and certain areas within Community Services.
-The profile of assurance is in our experience comparable to other local authorities, with the majority of Council systems receiving Substantial Assurance.
+My detailed opinion is that, for the minimal systems reviewed, the Council has reasonable systems of control in place, although there are significant weaknesses which put some of the system objectives at risk.

-There are, however, five areas where only Restricted Assurance can be provided, which relate to the following final reports:
+There are, however, areas where only Restricted Assurance can be provided, which relate to the following final reports: